KjellConnelly/react-native-rate/README.md

 - Due to all these issues, we recommend only setting preferInApp to true when you are absolutely sure you want a one time, rare chance to ask users to rate your app from within the app.
 Do not use it to spam them between levels.
 Do not have a button for rating/reviewing the app, and call this method.
 And if you want to have a really professional app, save the number of attempts to the device, along with a date.
 Otherwise you will get some strange behavior.
 - If you want to open via the `SKStoreReviewController`, but don't want the App Store App to open after the timeout, you can set `openAppStoreIfInAppFails:false` in options.
 By default, it will open after the timeout.

+#### Android Specific:

+- If you set `preferredAndroidMarket = AndroidMarket.Google` and `options.preferInApp = true`, it will open the native UI in the app (see [Official docs](https://developer.android.com/guide/playcore/in-app-review)).
+- Your app needs to be published at least once to the Play Store for it to show (see [How to test](https://developer.android.com/guide/playcore/in-app-review/test)).
+- It seems that it only shows on a real device, not on a simulator.

 ## Example
 ```javascript
 import React from 'react'